puppetlabs/puppet-docs/source/pe/3.7/install_basic.markdown

 PE installs its binaries in `/opt/puppet/bin` and `/opt/puppet/sbin`.
 To make essential Puppet tools available to all users, the installer automatically creates symlinks in `/usr/local/bin` for the `facter`, `puppet`, `pe-man`, `r10k`, `hiera`,  and `mco` binaries.
 Note that the symlinks will only be created if `/usr/local/bin` is writeable (`/usr/bin` on AIX).

+If you're running Mac OS X agents, note that symlinks are not created until the first successful Puppet that applies the agent's catalog.

 Other PE binaries, such as `pe-postgresql`, `pe-ruby`, or `pe-openssl`, do not have symlinks created.
 To include these binaries in your default `$PATH`, manually add them to your profile or run `PATH=/opt/puppet/bin:$PATH;export PATH`.

 Installing Agents